How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

 If you have display windows and you’re not using them correctly, you are not taking advantage of one of the most powerful marketing pieces at your disposal.
 You can either capture the attention of passersby with a thoughtful, focused display, or you can load it up with lots of junk and watch those passersby ignore you.

 Take the time to discover the scrumptious outfit and the tricked-out electronics package, then add a great sign, and voila.
-Note: a best practice is to change them twice a month.
+Note: Changing them twice a month is a best practice.

 5. Use Facebook-sponsored posts

 The numbers on Facebook are still staggering, which is why their sponsored ads and posts are so popular.
-Did you know you can actually select a competitor’s followers as a group to aim your ads at?
-I didn’t think so.
+Did you know you can select a competitor’s followers as a group to aim your ads at?

 Yes, they cost money.
 You have to use money to make money.
 And the more keywords or emails you use to form custom audiences, the better.

 Like any marketing, you can't just post an ad and do nothing else.
-You have to monitor, track, and A/B test the heck out of it.
+You must monitor, track, and A/B test the heck out of it.
 That said, I know of nowhere else you can drive your message to shoppers within your own trading area so easily.

 6. Face the reality of online pricing competition